boa-dev/boa/docs/debugging.md

 They are not instructions, just markers.

 The conditional instructions are diamond shaped, with the `"YES"` branch in green and the `"NO"` branch in red.
-The push and pop evironment pairs match colors and are connected by a dotted line.
+The push and pop environment pairs match colors and are connected by a dotted line.

 You can use the `--flowgraph` (or `--flowgraph=mermaid` for [mermaid][mermaid] format) flag which outputs [graphviz][graphviz] format by default, and pipe it to `dot` (from the `graphviz` package which is installed